akshatasProjects/JS-Algo-freeCodeCamp/JS-ToDo-LocalStorage/steps.md

 Add a new task and open up the console to see the taskObj object with the new properties.

+13. Now that you have obtained the values from the input fields and generated an id, you want to add them to your taskData array to keep track of each task.
+However, you should only do this if the task is new.
+If the task already exists, you will set it up for editing.
+This is why you have the dataArrIndex variable, which provides the index of each task.

+Create an if statement with the condition dataArrIndex === -1.
+Within the if statement, use the unshift() method to add the taskObj object to the beginning of the taskData array.

+14. Using arrow syntax complete the forEach callback function.
+Inside the callback function body use an addition assignment to set the innerHTML of tasksContainer to empty backticks.

+15. Create a div element with the class of task.
+Utilize template strings to set the id attribute of the div to the id you destructured from the task data.

+16. To allow for task management, you need to include both a delete and an edit button for each task.

+Create two button elements with the type attribute set to button and the class attribute set to btn.
+Set the text of the first button to Edit and the text of the second button to Delete.

 ### Notes

 - What is localStorage?